PSC: THE FACTS

-Primary Sclerosing Cholangitis (PSC) is a chronic bile duct disease that damages the bile ducts inside and outside the liver.
-Bile ducts carry bile from the liver to the intestines.
+Primary Sclerosing Cholangitis (PSC) is a rare liver disease that damages the bile ducts inside and outside the liver.
 With PSC, bile ducts are inflamed, and the inflammation leads to scarring and narrowing of the affected ducts.
 Eventually, blockages may occur.
 As the scarring blocks more and more ducts, bile becomes trapped in the liver.
 This damages the liver and can result in fibrosis and cirrhosis of the liver and liver failure.
 Patients may eventually require a liver transplant.

-PSC is a rare disease that predominantly affects 30-40 year-old men.
-However, PSC also occurs in children of any age, women, and the elderly.
-PSC affects about twice as many men as women.
-Many PSC patients are asymptomatic at the time of diagnosis.
-It is estimated that there are over 30,000 PSC patients in the United States.
-PSC is often found in people with inflammatory bowel disease (IBD), most often ulcerative colitis (UC) and sometimes Crohn’s disease.
-Over 75 percent of PSC patients have ulcerative colitis.
-PSC is also associated with other autoimmune diseases.
+PSC often is found in people with inflammatory bowel disease (IBD), most often ulcerative colitis (UC) and sometimes Crohn’s disease.
+More than 75 percent of PSC patients have ulcerative colitis.
+PSC also is associated with other autoimmune diseases.